 - Regular attendance to weekly meetings.

 - Participate in filming of short, "thank you" video to the program sponsors.
-Filming will take place during one of the regular meeting times.
 Details will be provided at a later date.
 See the video links at the top of the page for previous "thank you" videos.

-The deadline to submit an application for the Fall 2020 McLane Teammates Scholar Program is TBD.
+The deadline to submit an application for the Fall 2020 McLane Teammates Scholar Program is Friday, July 31.

 Interested applicants can contact the Baugh Center for Entrepreneurship & Free Enterprise with any questions by Email.

 To apply, please complete the Fall 2020 McLane Scholars program application.